ViktorChernykh/payload-dto/README.md

-# user-dto
+# payload-dto

-A Data Transfer Objects for user service.
+A Data Transfer Objects for all services.